TysonStanley/MarginalMediation/README.md

 Marginal Mediation
 ==================

 The `MarginalMediation` package provides the ability to perform **marginal mediation analysis**.
-It provides a useful framework from which to interpret the coefficients in a mediation analysis, especially when the mediator(s) and/or outcome is binary or a count (other types of outcomes will be added).
+It provides a useful framework from which to interpret the coefficients in a mediation analysis, especially when the mediator(s) and/or outcome is binary or a count (other types of outcomes will be added soon).

 You can install it via: